build-on-aws/content/posts/continuous-integration-with-gitlab-at-10000-feet/index.md

 The [application repository](https://GitHub.com/build-on-aws/continuous-integration-weather-app) is on GitHub.
 We will import the repository to GitLab by [forking the repository](https://docs.GitHub.com/en/get-started/quickstart/fork-a-repo) to your GitHub account.
 Choose **New Project** to get started.

-> Caution: Use the public Gitlab service to ensure the docker:dind service for building and testing containers is available.
+> Caution: Use the public GitLab service to ensure the docker:dind service for building and testing containers is available.

 | ![Create a new GitLab project](./images/0%20-%20gitlab10k.png) |
 |-|